Things to see and do

 The cloud hedge also provides a stunning backdrop to the Oval Lawn with its stately commemorative trees.
 Many of the specimen trees have an important pedigree as they were planted by past Lord Wardens, including William Pitt and Queen Elizabeth the Queen Mother.

 The mix of, cool shaded lawns, leafy woodland canopies and coastal breezes make Walmer a comfortable garden to explore in the heat of summer.
 Children can stretch their legs on the oval lawn, spot dragonflies flitting above the Queen Mother's Garden pond, or challenge each other in giant garden games.
-Grown-ups have plenty of opportunities to enjoy the shade nearby, and can pick a deck chair or bench on the lawn, or perhaps admire the view of the gardens from atop the bastions.
+Grown-ups have plenty of opportunities to enjoy the shade nearby, take a stroll through William Pitt's Pleasure Grounds, or perhaps admire the view of the gardens through the Keyhole.

 With longer evenings and plentiful outdoor space, in summer the gardens are also a popular venue for performances by local musicians.